The Computer Wore Menace Shoes: Plot

 Homer wakes up on the "Island", a place where the inhabitants are people who have been exiled from society for harboring dangerous secrets.
 Homer learns from the organization's leader, Number Two, that a story he wrote about flu vaccinations containing a mind-control serum is true; the mind control drug is calibrated to drive people into a frenzy of shopping, which is why flu shots are administered shortly before Christmas.
 While Homer is trapped on the Island, he is replaced by a doppelgänger who looks identical to him but speaks with a thick German accent and wears a dark tie.

 Number Six, who is trapped on the Island for inventing the bottomless peanut bag, tells Homer about a makeshift boat he spent thirty-three years making, which Homer steals and escapes the Island with.
 When he gets home, Homer tries to contact the police through his computer, only for the computer to be hacked remotely by Number Two.
 Homer is attacked by his doppelgänger but then defeats him by kicking him in the crotch.
 Marge and the kids are happy that the real Homer has returned, but then a fake Santa's Little Helper spouts a gas that drugs the entire family.
 The episode ends with everyone in the family enjoying their strange, new life on the Island.
+A fake koala shoots gas towards the viewer while Homer and Lisa invite them to the Island.